mindscan-de/FutureSQR/README.md

 delivery of a feature or a bugfix becomes somehow unpredictable.

-There is a need for a code-review system which can still work post commit, which adds no extra synchronization between people and where people are not forced to wait for each other.
-An improvement of the source code as a result of a code review can still be applied later on trunk and can be delivered to the customer.
+There is a need for a code-review system which can still work post commit, which adds no extra synchronization between people and where people aren't forced to wait for each other.
+An improvement of the source code as a result of a code review, can still be applied later on trunk and can always be delivered to the customer.
 There is no need to punish people by rejecting their code, in an environment where they are paid for creating this code in the first place.
 When there is a need to improve the code, it can still be done.
-Each time the code is not integrated to trunk, the non integrated code looses value.
-The longer code waits for its integration on trunk, the more likely it is that errors post integration are found late - even though it is reviewed.
+Each time the code is not integrated to trunk, the non integrated code looses value and creates additional costs.
+The longer code waits for its integration on trunk, the more likely it is that errors post integration are found late - even though it might be reviewed.

-Therefore a demand for a code-review tool what is able to handle at least SVN and GIT and what is supporting trunk-based development at its core still exists.
+Therefore a demand for a code-review tool, which is able to handle at least SVN and GIT and which is supporting trunk-based development at its core, still exists.
 This project will hopefully provide a solution which is as easy to use, as the tool which I still regard highly despite being discontinued.
 It still is and was a good, simple and efficient tool - Thank you for this.

 Anyhow, as the world progresses, there is still demand for a good, simple and efficient code review tool.
 Let's make it!